llsoftsec/llsoftsecbook/book.md

 In the early days of memory vulnerability exploitation, attackers could simply place shellcode\index{shellcode} of their choice in executable memory and jump to it.
-As executable-space protection became mainstream, attackers started to reuse code already present in an application's binary and linked libraries instead.
+As non-executable stack and heap became mainstream, attackers started to reuse code already present in an application's binary and linked libraries instead.
 A variety of different techniques to this effect came to light.